-- Future funding for Local Government:

-There is a high degree of uncertainty about future levels of funding for local government.
-However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.

-- Interests in Companies and Other Entities: The Council has interests in other entities that fall within the group boundary of the Council on the grounds of control and significant influence in line with the Code.
-The Council's interests in both Kyndi Ltd and Medway Development Company as subsidiaries are considered material to the Council's overall financial position and therefore have been consolidated within group accounts for 2022/23.
-The Council's interest in Medway Norse Ltd who reported net assets as at 31 March 2023 of £1.335million (31 March 2022 £1.248million) as a joint venture is not currently considered material and therefore has not been consolidated into Group Accounts, but this position will remain under review for future financial years.
+- Future funding for Local Government: There is a high degree of uncertainty about future levels of funding for local government.
+However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - Interests in Companies and Other Entities: The Council has interests in other entities that fall within the group boundary of the Council on the grounds of control and significant influence in line with the Code.
+The Council's interests in both Kyndi Ltd and Medway Development Company as subsidiaries are considered material to the Council's overall financial position and therefore have been consolidated within group accounts for 2023/24.
+The Council's interest in Medway Norse Ltd as a joint venture is not currently considered material and therefore has not been consolidated into Group Accounts, but this position will remain under review for future financial years.

-- Joint Working: The Council operates a number of joint working arrangements with other neighbouring local authorities.
-The Council believes that it is not necessary to impair any non-current assets in light of these working arrangements and any current proposals for changes to the way the services are to be delivered by the Council.
-Medway Council provided the following shared services and received contributions from Gravesham Borough Council in 2022/2023:

-- Legal (£381k)

-- Audit & Counter Fraud (£206k)

-- Payroll (40k)

-- HR (£96k)

-- Information Governance (£75k)

-- Monitoring Officer (£10k)